Dangers of Not Being in the Word

 We need Scripture in our life to penetrate and discern.
 To know what’s biblical and what’s not.

-I have something God put on my heart for 2020 and I want to invite you today to join.
-It’s called Wondered by the Word and it’s a community that is committing to read the Bible in a year together.
+I want to invite you to join Wondered by the Word, a community committed to reading the Bible in a year.
 In this group, you will learn how to study the Bible, grow in wisdom and understanding, and be strengthened to overcome temptations and trials.
 If you will commit to this journey, there is no doubt you will come out of the year strengthened!